afrazahmad-hub/Learning-Generative-AI/05_docker/readme.md

+# How to install and work with Docker container

-We neen Lenix to run docker
+We need Lenix to run docker
 First we need to activate to options from control panel.

 1. Enable WSL & Virtulization